TimDTTP/LearningCPP/leetcode/longestSubstringWithoutRepeatingCharacters/README.md

 5. If it is greater than max, replace max
 6. Lastly replace index value to new index value and continue
 7. Return max

+## Improvements
+Online solutions did not propose much or any significant improvement to proposed solution